danielsinderson/DIY-Grad-School/README.md

 	- *Linear Algebra Done Right* by Sheldon Axler
 	- *Understanding Analysis* by Stephen Abbott
 	- *Topology: A Categorical Approach* by Tai-Danae Bradley, Tyler Bryson, and John Terilla
+	- *Algebra* by Thomas Hungerford
+	- *Elements of Abstract Algebra* by Allan Clark
 - **Systems Science**:
 	- *Elements and Relations* by Martin Zwick
 	- *Reality Rules vol. I, II* by John L. Casti